 4(d) Reservoir Operations Team (ROT): A Reservoir Operations Team (ROT) shall be established.
 Each Party will identify representatives to participate on the ROT.
 The purpose of the ROT is to assist SPA in developing an operating plan for the Project that identifies proposed reservoir operations; effects, if any, on Central Valley Project and State Water Project operations; and effects to any other parties not a signatory to this MOA.
 Participation in the ROT is not limited to the Parties.
 Non-party stakeholders may participate in and be a member of the ROT if it is agreed upon by the Parties and the non-party stakeholder has special expertise with respect to any operational impact involved in the Project.
 The ROT is expected to meet biweekly to maintain the progress of the Project.

 4(e) Water Rights Team (WRT): A Water Rights Team (WRT) shall be established.
 Each Party will identify representatives to participate on the WRT.
-The purpose of the WRT is to coordinate change petitions for water rights held by SPA and those held by Reclamation.
+The purpose of the WRT is to coordinate new water right applications or change petitions for water rights held by SPA and those held by Reclamation.
 Participation in the WRT is not limited to the Parties.
 Non-party stakeholders may participate in and be a member of the WRT if it is agreed upon by the Parties.
 The WRT is expected to meet as needed to maintain the progress of the Project.

 4(f) Cooperative Partnership: The Parties will participate cooperatively as both cost-share and Project partners to complete the Preconstruction Activities effectively and efficiently, with intent to manage and perform joint and/or separate activities; monitor and account for actions; and produce documents for review, revision, and distribution to support decision-making, approval, and related actions.
 The Parties commit to sharing all required documents (e.g., technical memoranda, draft and final reports, supporting materials, work products, and summaries of expenditures and expenses) within their respective authorities.
 Each Party is responsible for ensuring their respective policy, technical, and legal requirements are met.